Frequently Asked Questions

 Is there a registration deadline?

-Families who wish to have their student(s) begin with the CV Cyber Academy at the beginning of the school year should register by July 1.
-After this date, registration is still open, but students may have to begin the year attending their originally assigned, in-person classes until they receive a cyber schedule.
+Families who wish to have their student(s) begin with the CV Cyber Academy at the beginning of the school year should register by noon on September 3, 2021.

 Does my child have to participate in the CV Cyber program full-time or is there a part-time option?